Dreadrith/QuickToggle/README.md

 - (Blendshape) Use all Blendshapes: Uses all the Blendshape values in the target Renderers in the created clips.

 ### Thank You
-If you enjoy CopyCutPaste, please consider [supporting me ♡](https://ko-fi.com/Dreadrith)!
+If you enjoy Quick Toggle, please consider [supporting me ♡](https://ko-fi.com/Dreadrith)!